Four Seasons Rabat Kasr Al Bahr Opens October 2024

 Basics of the Four Seasons Rabat, Morocco

-Plans have officially been announced for the Four Seasons Hotel Rabat at Kasr Al Bahr, with the property anticipated to open in late 2023.
-What I’m most excited about is that this isn’t a newly built property, but rather it’s a converted historic property.
+The Four Seasons Hotel Rabat at Kasr Al Bahr is accepting reservations for stays as of October 1, 2024.
+What I’m most excited about is that this isn’t a newly built property, but rather it’s a converted historic building.
 That means you should get the charm of an old world property, while still getting all the modern amenities you’d expect from a newly opened Four Seasons.

 Four Seasons Rabat exterior

 Kasr Al Bahr means “castle of the sea,” as this was built as a royal summer palace in the 19th century, before later becoming a military hospital until 1999.
-Since then, the 12 acre cliffside property has undergone a significant renovation, and will finally reopen as a 204-room hotel.
+Since then, the 12-acre cliffside property has undergone a significant renovation, and is reopening as a hotel.

 For those not familiar, Rabat is Morocco’s capital city, and it’s located on the Atlantic Ocean.
 The city holds a UNESCO World Heritage Site designation, and is known for its historic landmarks reflecting its past French and longstanding Islamic influences.